Starting a Website

 Monitoring Traffic: It’s essential to know how many people are visiting your site each day, how they get there, and which pages they are viewing.
 Use Google Analytics to keep track of it all!
 It’s free, and they have an app for monitoring on the go.

-Website Speed: A slow website can impact user experience & hurt your SEO rankings.
-The W3 Total Cache plugin helps reduce load times on your website, increasing the chance people will stay on your page, and improving your search rankings.
-Did I mention it’s free?
+Website Speed: A slow website can impact user experience & hurt your SEO rankings (site speed IS a direct ranking factor for Google).
+The WP Rocket* plugin helps reduce load times on your website, increasing the chance people will stay on your page, and improving your search rankings.
+It’s 100000% worth the small fee!

 Website Backup: Sh*t happens with websites, and you don’t want to be caught without a backup!
-Installing VaultPress gives you peace of mind.
-In the event that your site crashes, you’ll always have a fresh backup copy available for quick installation.
+Installing a plugin like UpDraft Plus* gives you peace of mind.
+If your site crashes, you’ll always have a fresh backup copy available for quick installation.
+The free plan is adequate for most people, but if you collect personal information, use the paid plan for encryption.

 Monetizing Your Website

-Amazon Affiliate Sales: Whenever you link to a product you love (books, food, videos, etc.) that is sold on Amazon, you can use an Amazon affiliate link.
-If someone purchases the product (or anything else on Amazon within 24 hours), you will receive ~4% of the sale price.
+Amazon Associates: Whenever you link to a product you love (books, food, videos, etc.) that is sold on Amazon, you can use an Amazon affiliate link.
+If someone purchases the product (or anything else on Amazon within 24 hours), you will receive a (very) small % of the sale price.
 Easy peasy!

 Email Marketing: Let’s face it, segmented and automated email marketing is here, and if you’re not taking advantage of it yet, you should be!
 My favorite tool for keeping in touch with my readers is ConvertKit*.
 You can “tag” your readers based on their interests, and make sure you only send them emails that resonate.

 Graphic Design: Need graphics for your website, marketing materials, or social media accounts?
-Canva is your best bet.
+Canva* is your best bet.
 It’s free for basic use, or $12.95 for a business account.
-I use the free version all the time.
+I use it all the time.
 Highly recommend!

 Stock Photography: Unsplash is a FREE resource for stock photos.
 You can download them directly to your computer, and use them for any purpose, including commercial use, without attribution.
 Winning!